Rita Panahi: US politics

-Ahead of the 2020 United States Presidential election, Panahi maintained that while she had some disagreements and reservations about Donald Trump, she favoured his re-election and argued that a Trump victory would be more beneficial to Australian national security over a Biden presidency.
-She furthermore accused the media of ignoring the increase in black, gay and Hispanic support for Trump in order to accuse him of racism.
-Panahi claims Joe Biden has engaged in inappropriate behaviour with young girls and is in a cognitive decline.
+Ahead of the 2020 United States presidential election, Panahi maintained that while she had some disagreements and reservations about Donald Trump, she favoured his re-election and argued that a Trump victory would be more beneficial to Australian national security over a Biden presidency.
+She furthermore accused the media of ignoring the increase in black, gay, and Hispanic support for Trump in order to accuse him of racism.